 The Met Office operates an annual Heat-Health watch system in England and Wales from 1 June to 15 September in association with the Department of Health.
 The Heat-Health Watch system compromises four levels of response based upon threshold maximum and minimum night-time temperatures.
 For more information about the Heat-Health Watch scheme visit the Met Office website.

-If a Heatwave does occur this summer, it is important to be prepared and take steps to reduce the risks both for yourself and those friends and relatives that may be vulnerable.
-There are many simple ways to do this and you can find easy to follow guidance on our How to keep well in hot weather page and on the NHS Choices website.
+When a Heatwave does occur, it is important to be prepared and take steps to reduce the risks both for yourself and those friends and relatives that may be vulnerable.
+There are many simple ways to do this and you can find easy to follow guidance through these links:

 Please contact the Emergency Management Team if you have any questions: